Pike/a10n/index.md

 touching a file in one of the directories for that tree.
 Note that tree.
 5. For each affected tree:
-    1. check if the locale is enable, if not, skip
+    1. check if the locale is enabled, if not, skip
     2. find all revisions for the en-US repositories
     3. trigger a comparison, specifying all revisions of the repos, the tree, the locale, the source time (push_date of the change), and a reference back to the change